KhinDL/Password-Manager/README.md

-# VaultGuard - Password Manager
+# VaultGuard - AI-Powered Password Manager

-A modern, secure password manager built with React, TypeScript, and Firebase.
-VaultGuard helps you store, organize, and manage your passwords with enterprise-grade security and a beautiful user interface.
+A modern, intelligent password manager built with React, TypeScript, and Firebase.
+VaultGuard combines enterprise-grade security with AI-powered features to help you manage your digital identity safely and efficiently.

 ## 🚀 Live Demo